keerthanar09/DSA-Practice/PYTHON/String/README.md

 (i.e., `"ace" `is a subsequence of `"abcde"` while `"aec"` is not).
 - Again, don't make the mistake of assuming that a subsequence means the sequence needs to be concequtive letters in the original string. 🤦

+### Longest Palindrome Substring (14-09-25)

+- The method I used here is the brute-force method using two pointers to iteratively check the whole string for a palindrome substring.
+- (Performance can be better using DP)

 ## Other Problems